Welcome to Darwin, the traditional lands of the Larrakia people.

 If you’re looking for a rental and you work in a key service industry in the Territory, you may be able to apply for the rental subsidy scheme on the Northern Territory Government website.

-The following guides contain even more information around what its like to live and work in each region, with additional information about shopping, dining, attractions, Aboriginal language groups and more.
+The following guides contain more information around what it's like to live and work in each region, with additional information about shopping, dining, attractions, Aboriginal language groups and more.

 The following local governments provide most of the services and amenities for Greater Darwin.